LIVRE: Political stances

-One of the main points of the party's manifesto going into the 2022 Portuguese legislative election was support for a universal basic income.
-The party also highlighted its support for increasing the national minimum wage to €1,000 per month, extending support for: remote working, pregnant workers, workers with health problems, caregivers and supporting "micro-businesses".
-The party also supports a Green New Deal for Portugal, lowering VAT from 23% to 6% on vets and pet food, banning bullfighting and legalizing cannabis.
+One of the main points of the party's manifesto going into the 2022 legislative election was support for a universal basic income.
+In January 2022, the party highlighted its support for increasing the national minimum wage to €1,000 per month and extending support for remote working, pregnant workers, workers with health problems, caregivers and supporting "micro-businesses".
+The party also supports a Green New Deal for Portugal, lowering VAT from 23% to 6% on vets and pet food, banning bullfighting and legalising cannabis.
+The party has been described as left-wing. and green and left-libertarian All of its MPs have voted in support of legalising euthanasia.